There are dozens of unsolved murders and curious causes throughout Britain's noted history, we take a look at three of the best.

 Have you ever wondered how murders were solved years ago, or what happened if somebody was framed for murder?
-Well it was more common that you may imagine.
+Well, it was more common than you may imagine.

 The murder of Robert Pakington

 Robert Pakington was a London merchant who became an MP in 1533, and again in 1536.
 Politically, he was interested in his fellow merchants and was hugely critical of the Catholic clergy.
 On 13 November 1536, Pakington woke up at 4 am to go to church but while crossing the street in front of his house he was shot and killed by a handgun.
 Neighbours heard the sound, but nobody saw the murderer.

 His murder shocked the city, as it was the first time somebody had been killed by a handgun.
 Despite the offer of a large reward, nobody was ever arrested or charged with Pakington's murder.
 Later research saw historians pin the murder on a local priest, but nothing has ever been proven.